 Attendees will discover the low-cost strategy to improve quality and greatly reduce the number of customer rejects in your manufacturing facility.
-In this 1-day (8 hour) class, attendees will learn how build an effective Layered Process Auditing System.
+In this class, attendees will learn how build an effective Layered Process Auditing System.

 The main reason a facility should implement an effective LPA system is to enhance their competitive advantage.
 Good LPA systems will identify variations in high risk processes that could lead to the production of non-conforming products.
 It will also help identify error-proofing systems that become ineffective over time.
 With appropriate containment measures, this prevents bad product from shipping and reduces or eliminates customer rejections.

 - Introduction – Identifying and defining the purpose of Layered Process Audits

 - Value of Layered Process Auditing as a Management Tool

 - The Process Owners, Planning Team and preparing the scope of LPAs

 - Addressing Customer specific requirements and process prioritization